 We hope to have an episode for each decade from the 50s to the 00s which shows which communities of Muslims came to Ottawa when and why.
 Our hope is that knowing more about our history in this city will better equip the present day community to understand itself and its own complexity and diversity.

-To contribute funds to this project, click here.
 To view our playlist of short YouTube video interviews with Nusrat, Shano, and Naz, click here.

 First Eid al Fitr Celebration at Pakistan High Commission 1953